andraugust/andraugust.github.io/index.md

 <p style="opacity:0.5">Ongoing</p>

-What do you do when all the guitar-chord websites have tons of ads and pop-ups?
+What do you do when guitar-chord websites are all covered in ads and pop-ups?
 Host your own chords, ad free!

 <br />